 But here’s the zinger; what if your bumper crop of rhubarb is ready to be harvested, but you are not ready to use it just yet?

-Despite its short season, rhubarb is actually a wonderful preservative, and freezing rhubarb is the easiest and most effective way to get the most of your bountiful harvest all year long.
+Despite its short season, rhubarb is a wonderful preservative, and freezing rhubarb is the easiest and most effective way to get the most out of your bountiful harvest all year long.

-If you are ready to learn how to freeze rhubarb and reduce waste, take a look at these step-by-step directions.
+If you are ready to learn how to freeze rhubarb and reduce waste, look at these step-by-step directions.

 What you’ll need